Skip to main content

 Q Where is the Delaware State Library located?

 The Delaware Library is located at 101 Delaware Street, Delaware, OH 43015.
-The Delaware State Library serves as the official depository for state government publications and provides research assistance to the public, legislators, and state agencies.
+The Delaware State Library is the official depository for state government publications and provides research assistance to the public, legislators, and state agencies.
 Collections include historical newspapers, legislative history, court records indexes, and genealogy resources such as Ancestry Library Edition.
 The Delaware Freedom of Information Act (29 Del.
 C. § 10001) guarantees public access to government documents maintained at the library.
 Remote access to digital collections is available to Delaware residents with a library card through the state library's online portal.

 Q Delaware State fingerprinting office